isu-digital/historic-buildings/docs/map-home-updates.md

 Test out a collapsed menu button rather than nav bar

-Fade nav bar on homepage into banner image and make transparent Move Title bar to box in upper lef corner or somehow overlay differently
+Fade nav bar on homepage into banner image and make transparent fix collapsed navbar for mobile on homepage (no transparent background) Move Title bar to box in upper lef corner or somehow overlay differently custom map icons using plugin - possibly Leaflet.ExtraMarkers